island-is/island.is/libs/auth-api-lib/seeders/README.md

 You can define clients and scopes for production using seed migrations in the `seeders/data` folder.

-These are generally "island.is" clients and scopes that need to be deployed to our dev, staging and prod environments.
-Other organisations can get access to a self-service interface and should manage their data through that.
+These are generally "island.is" clients and scopes that need to be deployed to our development, staging, and production environments.
+Other organizations can get access to a self-service interface and should manage their data through that.

-Note that even though it is possible to create machine clients using this method we do not recommend doing so as the client secret will need to be manually added to a parameter storage.
+Note that even though it is possible to create machine clients using this method, we do not recommend doing so as the client secret will need to be manually added to parameter storage.

-## Defining seed migrations
+## Defining Seed Migrations

-First, create a TypeScript module with a file name describing your new client or scope, prefixed with `client-` or `scope-` respectively.
-E.g. `scope-finance.ts`.
+First, create a TypeScript module with a filename describing your new client or scope, prefixed with `client-` or `scope-` respectively (e.g., `scope-finance.ts`).

-The filename is important in that Sequelize uses the filename to deduplicate seed migrations.
+The filename is important because Sequelize uses it to deduplicate seed migrations.
 Each seed migration runs only once in each environment.
-This means you should avoid renaming migrations after they've run in some environments.
+To avoid any problems, refrain from renaming migrations after they have executed in some environments.

-Seed migrations run in alphabetized order based on file names, which means that `client-*.ts` migrations are run before `scope-*.ts` migrations.
+Seed migrations run in alphabetized order based on filenames, meaning that `client-*.ts` migrations are run before `scope-*.ts` migrations.

-If you're creating data that is connected and migrated in the same release, make sure that one (e.g. the client) is created first and then connect them when creating the other one (e.g. the `addToClients` option on the scope).
+If you're creating connected data that is migrated in the same release, ensure that one (e.g., the client) is created first and then connect them when creating the other one (e.g., using the `addToClients` option on the scope).

-It is not possible to import any modules from outside the `seeders/data` folder since everything in this folder is transpiled manually into the dist folder during build.
+It is not possible to import any modules from outside the `seeders/data` folder since everything in this folder is manually transpiled into the `dist` folder during build.

-### Creating clients
+### Creating Clients

 We provide a helper called `createClient` to seed a client in all environments: